Alabama: Bogue's Restaurant

 Kick off the day with the all-day breakfast special at Fleetwood Diner.
 For $8 and some change, you'll score a hearty helping of eggs any style with sausage, bacon or ham, hash browns, toast, and jelly.
 It's open 24 hours, so you can return for a late night/crack of dawn meal like the renowned "hippie hash," homemade hash browns with feta and tons of veggies.

-At the flagship Big Bad Breakfast in Oxford, Mississippi (and other locations in Alabama, Florida, and soon South Carolina), diners line up to get their fill of James Beard Award-winning chef John Currence's celebrated Southern breakfast fare.
-Wolf down soulful staples like brandy-spiked French toast and the Low Country skillet -- scrambled eggs, shrimp, andouille, onions, corn, tomatoes, hash, and cheddar -- alongside grits, sweet potato hash, and house-cured Tabasco and brown-sugar bacon.
+At the flagship Big Bad Breakfast in Oxford, Mississippi (and other locations in Alabama, Florida, and soon South Carolina and Tennessee), diners line up to get their fill of James Beard Award-winning chef John Currence's celebrated Southern breakfast fare.
+Wolf down soulful staples like brandy-spiked French toast and the Low Country skillet — scrambled eggs, shrimp, andouille, onions, corn, tomatoes, hash, and cheddar — alongside grits, sweet potato hash, and house-cured Tabasco and brown-sugar bacon.

 City: St. Louis